jkingsDigiPen/pico-game/README.md

 # pico-game
-First attempt at making a game using PICO-8.
+My first attempt at making a game using PICO-8.